tbisaillon/credential-theft-lab/docs/credentialphishing.md

 ![User-ID Agent 2](img/uid_agent_2.png)

+*If the connected column doesn't change to green, you may need to manually restart the service.
+Connect to the RODC over RDP using the Administrator account, and make sure the User-ID Agent service is started in **Start > Administrative Tools > Services**.*

 To make sure our test URL is categorized the way we want it, create a custom URL category for the URL **paloaito.sso.com**.  *(Note the misspelling!)*